Efficient & Correct Predictive Equivalence for Decision Trees: Introduction

 To identify DTs that are predictive equivalent, McTavish et al.~\citep{rudin-icml25,rudin-corr25} propose a solution that revisits work on boolean formula minimization from the 1950s, namely the well-known Quine-McCluskey (QM) boolean formula minimization method~\citep{quine-amm52,quine-amm55,mccluskey-bstj56}. \footnote{ There are different algorithms that implement variants of the QM method~\citep{mccluskey-bstj56,brayton-bk84,coudert-integration94}.
 The work of McTavish et al.~\citep{rudin-icml25,rudin-corr25} exploits the implementation of QM available in \sympy~\citep{meurer-peerj17}. } Starting from some DT $\mathcal{T}$, the QM method is applied to computing a minimum-size boolean formula $\mathcal{T}_{\mathsf{DNF},c}$ for each class $c$, in disjunctive normal form (DNF).
 This formula is then used not only for deciding predictive equivalence, but also to answer a number of important queries regarding DT prediction in terms of non-availability of some features and their explanation~\citep{rudin-icml25,rudin-corr25}.
 It should be underlined that the formula $\fml{T}_{\msf{DNF},c}$ is \emph{not} any DNF representation of a DT for predicting class $c$.
 Since the language of DTs is less expressive that that of DNF formulas~\citep{rivest-ipl76}, then any DT can be represented by a DNF of size no larger that the DT.
+(Thus, this gives an upper bound on the smallest DNF size for representing a DT.)
 For each class $c$, $\fml{T}_{\msf{DNF},c}$ represents a \emph{minimum-size} DNF formula obtained from the set of prime implicants for predicting that class.
 Moreover, $\fml{T}_{\msf{DNF}}$ represents the set of DNFs, one for each class $c$.
-Throughout this paper, we will use the acronym \mbdsr to refer to the approach proposed in the work of McTavish et al.~\citep{rudin-icml25,rudin-corr25}.
+The approach of McTavish et al.\ proposes the use of the QM method, subject to two constraints, to obtain a minimal representation, which is then used for answering different queries, including predictive equivalence.